 About the Vaccine

-The U.S. Food and Drug Administration (FDA) has given emergency use authorization to three COVID-19 vaccines, made by pharmaceutical companies Pfizer, Moderna and Janssen (which is owned by Johnson & Johnson).
+The U.S. Food and Drug Administration (FDA) has given emergency use authorization to two COVID-19 vaccines, made by pharmaceutical companies Moderna and Janssen (which is owned by Johnson & Johnson), for use in those age 18 and older.
+The FDA gave full approval of the Pfizer Comirnaty vaccine for use in those age 16 and older and emergency use authorization for use in those ages 5-15.

 These vaccines work by giving the immune system a “sneak peek” of what the coronavirus looks like without causing COVID-19.
 Your immune system will then remember the virus for a period of time and be able to specifically target the full, live virus if you are exposed to it.

 The vaccines do not contain the actual virus, and they will not cause you to get COVID-19.
 The COVID-19 vaccines do not contain thimerosal, mercury, antibiotics or preservatives.
 There are no plans to mandate the COVID-19 vaccine, and individuals must give informed consent to receive it.